Akasha Bloom

 Located on the top of the hand in the webbing between the thumb and index finger.
 Its name says it all!

-Liver 3: Great Rushing:
+Liver 3: Great Rushing

 Great Rushing can be imagined as a great physical, emotional and spiritual roto-rooter, breaking up blockages and allowing energy and blood to flow freely and detoxify.
-Located on the upper side of the foot in the depression in the webbing between the big toe and the second toe.

-Lung 1: Central Palace:
+Lung 1: Central Palace

 A central place where nourishing and invigorating energies are born.
 Slide your finger along your collarbone to the outer end, just above the armpit.
 Central Palace is the natural depression just under the collarbone and just above the armpit.